MarcoLeongDev/handsfree-stable-diffusion/README.md

 - nvtop: to monitor GPU and CPU memory and % usage

 # Pricing
-This template+script is free to use under AGPL License.
-The usage cost by resource usage is between the user and AWS.
-Please be mindful by understanding the EC2 cost structure.
+This template+script is absolutely free to use under AGPL License.
+The deployed resources usage cost is the user and AWS.
+Please be mindful by understanding the EC2 cost structure to avoid unecessary spending.

 At the time of writing (29th May 2023), the smallest instance type `g5.xlarge` (1 CPU, 4 vCPU, 24GB GPU memory, 16GB RAM) cost $1.006 in us-east-1.
 Refer to the [most updated pricing info here](https://aws.amazon.com/ec2/instance-types/g5/#Product_details).
 For my exploration, I never have to using anything above `g5.xlarge`, `approx $1/hr` is decently affordable for exploration and hobbiest.